RobLMurphy92/solar_radiation_prediction-ind_project-/README.md

 #### Project Objectives
 > - Document code, process (data acquistion, preparation, exploratory data analysis utilizing clustering and statistical testing, modeling, and model evaluation), findings, and key takeaways in a Jupyter Notebook report.
-> - Create a Model which can accurately predicts Solar Radiation.
+> - Create a Model which can accurately predicts solar irradiance.

 #### Goals
-> - Find features which can predict Radiation Levels
+> - Find features which can predict solar irradiance
-> - Construct a model that accurately predicts Raditation levels
+> - Construct a model that accurately predicts solar irradiance.
 > - Document your process well enough to be presented or read like a report.
 > - Create final notebook which will include code and markdowns.